TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

    A pull parser suitable for non-blocking applications.
-Its input-side API is similar to that of :class:`XMLParser`, but instead of pushing calls to a callback target, :class:`XMLPullParser` collects an internal list of parsing events and lets the user read from it. *events* is a sequence of events to report back.
+Its input-side API is similar to that of :class:`XMLParser`, but instead of pushing calls to a callback target, :class:`XMLPullParser` collects an internal list of parsing events and lets the user read kutoka it. *events* is a sequence of events to report back.
 The supported events are the strings ``"start"``, ``"end"``, ``"comment"``, ``"pi"``, ``"start-ns"`` and ``"end-ns"`` (the "ns" events are used to get detailed namespace information).
 If *events* is omitted,